dfmoralesb/MPE_tutorials/tutorials/NGS.md

      write_results | Report      : multiqc_report_raw.html
            multiqc | MultiQC complete

-One is done you will see file called `multiqc_report.html` You need to download to your laptop as before
+One is done you will see file called `multiqc_report.html` You need to download to your laptop as before.

+### THIS NEED TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10:/data_tmp/[username]/data/00_raw_reads/multiqc_report_raw.html .